SiegeEngine/siege-engine/FAQ.md

 ### What games are being developed using this engine?

 Only one so far that I know of: The Eye of Ba'al. That game is far from complete, please do not anticipate it.
-The developer of that game decided to open-source the engine component, while keeping the game-specific components proprietary.
+I decided to open-source the engine component, while keeping the game-specific components proprietary.
 The Siege Engine is that open-sourced component.

 We hope the engine can become useful enough for additional games to use it, and that we can find collaborators to help us develop it.